Maui Now : Maui Weather Forecast for February 25, 2021

 East Maui

-Today: Showers likely, mainly before 11am.
-Mostly cloudy, with a high near 77.
-Breezy, with an east southeast wind 18 to 22 mph, with gusts as high as 37 mph.
-Chance of precipitation is 70%.
+This Afternoon: Scattered showers.
+Partly sunny, with a high near 77.
+Breezy, with an east southeast wind around 22 mph, with gusts as high as 37 mph.
+Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Frequent showers.
 Low around 64.
 Breezy, with an east wind 18 to 21 mph, with gusts as high as 29 mph.
 Chance of precipitation is 80%.
 New precipitation amounts of less than a tenth of an inch possible.